Carlo-Defilippis/Recipe_App/README.md

 ## DESCRIPTION

-It is easy to let our food go to waste, especially with the scraps of food leftover from a week of cooking.
-What are you supposed to do with the 1/2 an onion in the back of the fridge, or the jar of tomato sauce that is about to expire in the pantry.
-With Cupboard Cleanout users never have to worry about throwing out groceries again.
+How often do you open the fridge to find it packed with random ingredients?
+What are you supposed to do with the 1/2 an onion in the back of the fridge, or the jar of tomato sauce that is about to expire in the pantry?
+With Cupboard Cleanout users never have to worry about throwing away groceries again.

 Simply input your ingredients on the homepage of the app and a list of recipes will be curated immediately.
 Not hungry?
 Try searching for a new cocktail recipe instead!